AngularFire web codelab

 1. Click the web icon 58d6543a156e56f9.pngto create a new Firebase web app.

-2. Register the app with the nickname Friendly Chat, then check the box next to Also set up Firebase Hosting for this app.
+2. Register the app with the nickname Friendly Chat.
+Don't check the box next to Also set up Firebase Hosting for this app.
 Click Register app.

 Register web app screenshot